sysangl/N0S/README.md

 Why not?
 There was not really any reason, except someone told me I should make my own OS.
 And so I did.

 # Overview
 This repository contains (or will contain) an entire operating system complete with a bootloader.
 Written in Assembly and C, this is a project built from boredom and procrastination (I should've focused on my studies).
-No standard C libraries will be used, everything will be self written.
+No standard C libraries are or will be used, everything will be self written.
+The source code for this OS is not based on Linux.
 The roadmap is as follows :
 - Bootloader
   - and whatever this thing does, as long as it boots without being unstable I'm happy.